 Tesla Powerpack fast ramping capability means that it can dispatch large amounts of power quickly and reliably.
 This means it can support the South Australian electricity grid by providing frequency control and short-term network security services.

 ‘Dispatchable renewable power’

 A portion of the battery will also be dedicated to trading on the electricity market.
 This capacity will be used to store power from the Hornsdale Wind Farm when demand is low and dispatch it when demand is high, reducing the need for expensive gas ‘peaking plants’ and placing downward pressure on power prices for South Australian consumers.

-Neoen and Tesla determined that the Hornsdale Wind Farm and nearby Mount Lock Substation would be an excellent site for a large-scale storage facility in early 2017.
+Neoen determined that the Hornsdale Wind Farm and nearby Mount Lock Substation would be an excellent site for a large-scale storage facility in early 2017.
 The Power Reserve was selected out of over 90 proposals in June 2017.

 Some of the numerous benefits offered by the Hornsdale site are:

 - Established relationship between Neoen and the local Jamestown community;